-2.7 Sanitary facilities
+2.7.1 Sanitary facilities

-Good hygiene practices depend on adequate facilities.
-A hand wash basin with warm running water along with a mild liquid soap, preferably wall mounted with disposable cartridges, should be available.
-Bar soap should not be used.
-Place disposable paper towels next to basins in wall mounted dispensers, together with a nearby foot-operated waste paper bin.
-Toilet paper should be available in each cubicle.
-Suitable sanitary disposal facilities should be provided where there are female staff and pupils aged 9 or over (junior and senior age groups).
+- Have hand wash basins available, with warm running water along with a mild liquid soap, preferably wall-mounted with disposable cartridges. - Place disposable paper towels next to basins in wall-mounted dispensers, together with a nearby foot-operated wastepaper bin. - Make sure toilet paper is available in each cubicle (it is not acceptable for toilet paper to be given out on request).
+If settings experience problems with over-use, they could consider installing paper dispensers to manage this. - Suitable sanitary disposal facilities should be provided where there are children and young people aged 9 or over (junior and senior age groups).